dominodatalab/domino-code-assist-docs/docs/app/upload.md

 MISSING SCREENSHOT

-Now drag a different CSV file into the file drop zone, and the LCA app will re-execute the whole notebook, but with the data from the uploaded file:
+Now drag a different CSV file into the file drop zone, and Code Assist will re-execute the whole notebook, but with the data from the uploaded file:

 <video controls style="width: 800px">
     <source src="https://user-images.githubusercontent.com/1765949/189431994-1e0b2f11-96ce-4584-ad11-982c7715f573.mp4" type="video/mp4">
 </video>

 Note that you can do many transformations and visualization.
 For this example, for simplicity, we only used a single dataframe and a single visualization.